shalu-p123/HR-Analytics/README.md

 - For most of job role a longer time since last promotion also have a higher attrition rate.Employees who haven't been promoted in a while are more likely to leave an organisation, leading to higher attrition rates.

+## Recommendations

+- Compensation and Benefits
+            Salary & Wages, Bonus, Health Insurance , After retirement benefits , Promotions etc.
+- Work Life Balance
+           Flexible work environment , Flexible work timings, wellness programs l like gym, Supportive work culture, collaboration and teamwork , open communication within the team, fun activities in the floor in a monthly or twice in a week manner, stress from workload, support in tough times and in personal crisis.
+- Career Growth
+           Feedback on the performance , recognize and appreciate the achievements , provide training and development etc.